Keloid (overview) L91.0

 The exact pathomechanism is unknown.

-In keloids, an increased collagen synthesis by a factor of 20 has been demonstrated.
-Structural proteins such as fibrin, fibronectin, glycosaminoglycans, type III collagen are replaced by extracellular matrix proteins, mainly type I collagen.
-It is unclear whether keloids are a consequence of increased collagen synthesis or decreased degradation.
+An increase in collagen synthesis by a factor of 20 has been demonstrated in keloids.
+Structural proteins such as fibrin, fibronectin, glycosaminoglycans and type III collagen are replaced by extracellular matrix proteins, mainly type I collagen.
+It is unclear whether keloids are the result of increased collagen synthesis or reduced degradation.

 The activity of fibroblasts (keratinocytes) and inflammatory cells is increased in keloids.
-Fibroblasts overexpress the IGF-I receptor (insulin-like growth factor-I-receptor) and produce increased potent cytokines such as TGF-beta (transforming growth factor), PDGF (platelet derived growth factor) and CTGF (connective tissue growth factor).
+Fibroblasts overexpress the IGF-I receptor (insulin-like growth factor-I receptor) and produce more potent cytokines such as TGF-beta (transforming growth factor), PDGF (platelet derived growth factor) and CTGF (connective tissue growth factor).
 Keratinocytes release increased amounts of TGF-beta.

-PAI-I (plasminogen activator inhibitor I) and HIF-I-alpha (hypoxia inducible factor I alpha) are both increased in keloid fibroblasts.
+The plasminogen activator inhibitor I (PAI-I) encoded by the SERPINE1 gene and HIF-I-alpha (hypoxia inducible factor I alpha) are both increased in keloid fibroblasts.

-The occurrence of itch (or pain) can be explained by the sprouting of regenerating hypersensitive nerves.
-Inflammatory mediators and increased levels of NGF enhance this.
+The occurrence of itching (or pain) can be explained by the sprouting of regenerating, hypersensitive nerves.
+Inflammatory mediators and an increased content of NGF intensify this.

-Genetics (determining genetic factors): Preference for certain ethnicities -especially people of color with Fitzpatrick skin types IV-VI, familial clustering, occurrence in association with versch.
+Genetics (determining genetic factors): Preference for certain ethnic groups - especially people of color with Fitzpatrick skin types IV-VI, familial clustering, occurrence in connection with various syndromes.
 Syndromes.
 These include:

 • Rubinstein-Taybi syndrome (mutation in the CREBB gene)